potato1992/Iphone_usb_tethering_fix/Readme.md

 It now should work now.

 - One more thing:
-It is expected that those process should be do again if the kernel has been updated.
+It is expected to repeat those processes if the kernel has been updated.